ahoereth/ddpg/slides/50_Applications.md

 ### The Problem
   - Multiple agents affect the environment
     - Agent can't accurately predict environment because it is no longer based on its policy alone
-    - Significantly increases the variability in policy gradient algorithms--this is because the reward in normal policy gradients is only conditioned on the agent's own actions
+    - Significantly increases the variability in policy gradient algorithms -- this is because the reward in normal policy gradients is only conditioned on the agent's own actions